pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 leadership system and mechanism, enhance the party's ability and determination to set the direction, seek the overall situation, formulate policies, and promote reform, and ensure that the party always controls the overall situation and coordinates all parties.
-This is not only a profound summary of the historical experience of the Communist Party of China, but also a systematic exposition of the fundamental requirements, practical path, and goal orientation of upholding and strengthening the party's leadership in the connection between history and reality.
+This is not only a profound summary of the historical experience of the CCP, but also a systematic exposition of the fundamental requirements, practical path, and goal orientation of upholding and strengthening the party's leadership in the connection between history and reality.
-This idea creatively puts forward that the courage of self-revolution is the most distinctive character of the Communist Party of China and is also the greatest advantage of the Party; it emphasizes that all comrades in the Party must maintain the revolutionary spirit and revolutionary fighting spirit, and use the Party's self-revolution to promote the great social revolution led by the Party to the people.
+This idea creatively puts forward that the courage of self-revolution is the most distinctive character of the CCP and is also the greatest advantage of the Party; it emphasizes that all comrades in the Party must maintain the revolutionary spirit and revolutionary fighting spirit, and use the Party's self-revolution to promote the great social revolution led by the Party to the people.
 This profoundly expounds the dialectical relationship between the Party's self-revolution